 The 2022 Writing Workshop of Chicago is a two-day Live Online Conference on June 10-11, 2022.
 There will be no in-person event this year.
 You can find registration instructions here.

-We will spell out details below in terms of what that means, but the important and immediate things to know are 1) this will be great and easy, and 2) this will not eliminate any aspect of the event, so you will still get every part of the event that you want (and more!).
+We will spell out details below in terms of what that means, but if you’ve never attended an online writers conference, the important and immediate things to know are 1) this will be great and easy, and 2) this will not eliminate any aspect of the event, so you will still get every part of the event that you would find in an in-person conference (and more).
 We will still have great classes teaching you how to get published, one-on-one video/phone pitches with agents, and helpful critiques.
-In fact, moving the event to a teleconference on the computer not only will keep attendees & faculty 100% safe, but it also adds some new awesome elements that we’re excited about.
+In fact, moving the event to a teleconference on the computer not only will keep attendees & faculty 100% safe, but it also adds some new awesome elements that we’re excited about, such as TONS of literary agents to pitch one-on-one virtually (we expect 30+ at the event), and FREE additional bonus classes.
 More on that below.

 We understand that an Online Conference may be new to some attendees, but do not worry.
 It is quite easy to do, and we will have detailed steps on what to do and when.
-(To hear feedback from attendees who have joined us through WDW online events from march-May 2020, click here and see what other writers have to say.)
+(To hear feedback from attendees who have joined us through WDW online events from 2020-2021 events, click here and see what other happy writers have to say.